satello/kleros.md/quality-management/contributing.md

 We use [semantic versioning](http://semver.org/), but before we reach v1.0.0 all breaking changes as well as new features will be minor version bumps.

-We have two main branches: `master` and `development`.
+We have two main branches: `master` and `develop`.

 `master` represents the most recent released (published on npm) version.

 `development` represents the development state and is a default branch to which you will submit a PR.
 We use this structure so that we can push hotfixes to the currently released version without needing to publish all the changes made towards the next release.
-If a hotfix is implemented on `master`, it is back-ported to `development`.
+If a hotfix is implemented on `master`, it is back-ported to `develop`.